 C.3 General Academic Petitions

-The Office of Academic Review and Retention (Trojan Hall 101) is responsible for processing student requests to deviate from general university policies and faculty requests to change a grade that was originally submitted incorrectly.
+The Office of Academic Review and Retention (Figueroa Building 107) is responsible for processing student requests to deviate from general university policies.
+Faculty requests to change a grade that was originally submitted incorrectly is processed by the Grades Department (Hubbard Hall 106).
 The actual decisions on these requests are made by a subgroup of the Committee on Academic Policies and Procedures (CAPP) which meets several times a month.

 The following exceptions are those that a student may request under certain circumstances.
 There is no assurance that the request will be approved.
 The panel will review the student’s academic record and consider the circumstances that led to the student’s situation.
 The circumstances must justify exempting an individual student from a rule or deadline that other students are being required to follow.